Bayon Television

 Bayon Television (Bayon TV; ទូរទស្សន៍បាយ័ន) is a Cambodian free-to-air television network.
 Bayon TV broadcasts from 06:00 to midnight.

 History

-It was launched in 1998 by Hun Mana, oldest daughter of prime minister Hun Sen. It is the second private television station and the first UHF channel in Cambodia.
+It was launched in January 1998 by Hun Mana, oldest daughter of prime minister Hun Sen. It is the second private television station and the first UHF channel in Cambodia (channel 27 in Phnom Penh), yet it did have two VHF relay stations.
+The name was selected in homage to King Jayavarman VII "Bayon" and uses an image of Brahma as its logo.